Skip to main content

 Financial Services Cybersecurity: 5 Questions Boards Should Be Asking

-Financial institutions are the leading targets of cybercrime, including extortion, theft, and fraud, accounting for over 20 percent of all cyber-attacks.
-In fact, financial services firms are 300 times as likely as other companies to be targeted.
+Financial institutions are the leading targets of cybercrime, including extortion, theft, and fraud, accounting for over 20 percent of all cyber attacks.

 Threats can include phishing schemes, ransomware, other malware attacks, and even insider activity.
 In this environment, boards must play a key role in guiding and assessing security strategies.